Houston Gastric Sleeve Surgery (also known as Sleeve Gastrectomy)

 Gastric Sleeve surgery is currently the most commonly performed weight loss procedure in Houston.
-Sleeve gastrectomy has gained great popularity over the past few years because of its effectiveness and simplicity.
+Gastric Sleeve surgery has gained great popularity over the past few years because of its effectiveness and simplicity.

 How is gastric sleeve surgery performed?